ashutoshnagpure/Calculator-Project/README.md

 # Calculator-Project
-This is code for basic calculator by using HTML and CSS
+This is code for basic calculator by using HTML and javascript